openmotics/plugins/README.md

 Repository containing the gateway plugins.
 It currently contains the following plugins:

 * flooding - A plugin that measures the current on a power port and switches an output if the current is higher then a threshold for 10 minutes.
+* mqtt-client - An MQTT client to broadcast/send various events/messages to the MQTT broker which can be consumed by other hard- or software.

 ## Contribution